Kohunlich

 The site is best known for its Temple of the Masks, an Early Classic pyramid whose central stairway is flanked by huge humanized stucco masks.

 The road approaches the site from the north and leads into an enormous central plaza ringed by pyramids and temple platforms.
-To the north, there is a massive, raised acropolis, or citadel, with a palace complex around a courtyard to the north-west.
+To the north is a massive, raised acropolis, or citadel, with a palace complex around a courtyard to the northwest.

-Further east there is the Temple of the Masks, built in honor of the sun-god.
+Further east is the Temple of the Masks, built in honor of the sun god.
 Originally there were eight carved masks flanking its central staircase; only five remain, three having been looted.